MakiniMakini/medgram--instagram-clone-for-doctors/README.md

 # medgram
 This is an ongoing project, and you can contribute.
 Fork, clone locally, contribute, then initiate a pull request!
+This project was built with Turbo 360.
+To learn more, click here: https://www.turbo360.co

 ## Instructions
 After cloning into repo, cd to project root directory and install dependencies: